What is Vera Pizza Napoletana?

 1. You can travel to Naples to train with a Pizza Consulting.
 The basic course lasts three weeks, and it is an invaluable experience.
 Enzo Coccia is the master pizzaiolo trainer, and he has a well-earned global reputation.
 His pizzaiolo school is challenging, and it is highly recommended.
 You should make sure to arrange for a translator to be available if your Italian is limited.

 2. You can travel to Los Angeles to take the three-day, or one-week course from VPN Americas.

 3. There are other pizza training schools in Italy.

 4. You can find a certified cooking school for Vera Pizza Napoletana

 How do I set up a Pizza Napoletana pizzeria?

 There are many aspects to creating a world-class Pizza Napoletana pizzeria, including kitchen design and layout; equipment selection, including ovens, mixers, work surfaces and refrigeration; pizzaiolo training and technique; and pizza ingredient supply chain.

 Forno Bravo offers a complete range of Pizza Napoletana implementation services, including design, equipment, technique and ingredients.
-We can help you find the right dough mixer at the right price, layout out your pizza oven and prep areas, and show you where to purchase you Caputo flour.
-We can even be with you before and during your pizzeria opening.
+We can help you find the right dough mixer at the right price, layout out your pizza oven and prep areas, and show you where to purchase your Caputo flour.

 What are the “true” Napoletana pizzas?